Skip to content

 • Stas (SRE) watches deployment-related tasks

-Enable pulse mode for your agents via the dashboard (Settings > Agents) or in each agent’s config.yml:
+Enable pulse mode for your agents via the dashboard (Agents page) or in each agent’s config.yml:

 pulse_enabled: true